Top 25 Colombian Foods (With Photos!)

-It involves very particular preparation.
+This dish is composed of pork and cooked peas.
+It involves a very particular preparation.
 Once the pig has been slaughtered, the meat is extracted without breaking the animal’s skin.
 The meat is then mixed with peas and put back in the body of the pig, which is then cooked in a brick oven for over two hours.

-This very important food from the Orinoquian region is prepared on holidays and for big celebrations.
+This very important food is prepared for holidays and big celebrations.
 It is basically beef seasoned with garlic, onion, spices, and beer, placed on long sticks and roasted for four hours.
 It is served with potatoes, cassava, arepas, and guacamole.

 5. Chuleta Valluna (Breaded Pork Loin)

-This is typical of the department of Valle del Cauca, which is located between the Andean and Pacific regions, on the west coast of Colombia.
-It is a piece of marinated, breaded, and fried pork loin.
-It can be served with rice, salad, cassava, fried banana slices, or a delicious bean stew.
+This is typical of the department of Valle del Cauca, which is located between the Andean and Pacific regions on the west coast of Colombia.
+It is a piece of marinated, breaded, and fried pork loin that is usually served with rice, salad, cassava, fried banana slices, or a delicious bean stew.